BISQUE (3) Sounding tiles.

-Tiles: if a tile is visibly cracked break it, holding it with both hands and forcing it downward.
-You might not be able to see the crack, but even so, if the sound is flat, it is advisable not to use this piece, as it could break from the heat of firing.
-If you are not sure it is broken, put it at the bottom of the kiln during firing, so that if it breaks there is nothing underneath it can fall on and damage.
-Use it for a one tils design, the replacement of one tile in a large design is too complicated to risk.
+Tiles: if a tile is visibly cracked break it by holding it with both hands and forcing it downward.
+You might not be able to see the crack but even so, if the sound is flat, it is advisable not to use this piece as it could break from the heat of firing.
+If you are not sure it is broken, put it at the bottom of the kiln during firing so that if it breaks there is nothing underneath it can fall on and damage.
+Use it for a one tile design, the replacement of one tile in a large design is too complicated to risk.

-Sounding Tiles: balance it on top of the fingers of your left hand and tap in different places, with the first knuckle of your right hand.
+Sounding Tiles: balance it on top of the fingers of one hand and tap in different places with the first knuckle of your other hand.

-The next section; Bisque (c) Sounding plates, jars and lids
+The next section; Bisque (4) Sounding plates, jars and lids